 Why Is Grafana Important?

 Grafana shows teams and companies what their users really do, not just what they say they do.
-These are known as revealed behaviors and they’re highly telling.
-Users aren’t very adept at predicting their own futures and having analytics allows tech teams to dig deeper than human-error prone surveys and monitoring.
+These are known as revealed behaviors.
+Users aren’t very adept at predicting their own futures.
+Having analytics allows tech teams to dig deeper than human-error-prone surveys and monitoring.

 Grafana makes that data useful again by integrating all data sources into one single organized view

 A Grafana dashboard supports multiple panels in a single grid.
 You can visualize results from multiple data sources simultaneously.
 It is a powerful open-source analytical and visualization tool that consists of multiple individual panels arranged in a grid.
 The panels interact with configured data sources, including (but not limited to) AWS CloudWatch, Microsoft SQL server, Prometheus, MySQL, InfluxDB, and many others.